Transportation Services Index Frequently Asked Questions

 The index does not include international or coastal steamship movements, private trucking, courier services, or the United States Postal Service.

-The passenger transportation index consists of:
+The passenger transportation index consists of for-hire:

 - local mass transit,